MLeidel/JSmodal/README.md

   <script src="JSmodal.min.js"></script>
   <link rel="stylesheet" href="JSmodalani.css">
 ```
-JSmodal.js provides a single object called JSmodal with the following functions:
-* __JSmodal.init()__
-  This must be called once after the page has loaded.

 * __JSmodal.open(_mode, content_)__
   This opens the modal object over the page dimming the underlying page content.
   A close "X" is always present in the upper right corner of the box.
 Clicking